Safety during an open water swim

 - You know how to swim, at least 50 metres

 - You know how to swim relaxed.
 You can swim 500 metres without feeling tired.
-This usually requires to be comfortable with breathing rythm.
+This usually requires to be comfortable with your breathing rythm.
+Being able to breathe every 3 or 4 strokes would be an advantage.
+The longer you can hold your breath the more comfortable you can become, especially in hard waves.

 - You can float, tread easily and comfortably.
 The sea water does make this a lot more easier than in the swimming pool.